dpetzold/django-yacapp/README.rst

 ==========================
 **Django commenting app that works something like hackernews.**

-Supports threading, ajax and email notifications.
+Supports message threading, ajax and email notifications.
 It is the commenting system used on my blog at https://derrickpetzold.com (demos are there).
 I wrote it since I just wanted really simple commenting support and from what I could tell there was not an app out there that did everything I wanted.
 Ie one would support ajax but not threading etc. I also had a difficuly time finding demos